 - Driving time: 3.5 h

 Orlando is a modern city with all entertainment you could possibly ask for.
-Here you find Disney World and Universal Orlando Resort.
+Among the fun Orlando things to do you find Disney World and Universal Orlando Resort.

 Walt Disney World is the most famous of the big parks.
 It’s so big and if you put it in perspective, it with its 43 square miles is as big as Manhattan times two.
 By every standard that’s just huge.